openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/deploy.rst

 To learn how to run the demo on Windows and MacOS, please refer to the ``outputs/deploy/python/README.md`` file in exportable code.

-4. To save inferenced results with predictions on it, we can specify the folder path, using ``--save-results-to``.
+4. To save inferenced results with predictions on it, we can specify the folder path, using ``--output``.
 It works for images, videos and image folders.
 To prevent issues, do not specify it together with a ``--loop`` parameter.

 .. code-block::

     (demo) ...$ python outputs/deploy/python/demo.py --input docs/utils/images/wgisd_dataset_sample.jpg \
                                                       --models outputs/deploy/model \
-                                                      --save-results-to resulted_images
+                                                      --output resulted_images

 5. To run a demo on a web camera, we need to know its ID.
 We can check a list of camera devices by running this command line on Linux system: